-In granting the award, NEA Chairman Jane Chu said, "The National Endowment for the Arts is committed to nurturing artists and the arts in communities across the country.
-Supporting projects from organizations like Princeton Theatre Group represents a wise investment in both Princeton and the creative vitality of the nation."
+In granting the award, NEA Chairman Jane Chu said, "The National Endowment for the Arts is proud to support the excellence and diversity of arts programs across the country, including organizations like Princeton Theatre Group, that make the arts accessible to people in Princeton, Illinois, and further enhances the vitality of their community."

 The NEA is the federal agency that supports and funds the arts to give all Americans the opportunity to experience creativity and participate in the arts.
 NEA programs and funding support thousands of activities in communities large and small across the country.
 To learn more about the National Endowment for the Arts, please visit arts.gov.
 Follow the conversation about this and other NEA-funded projects on Twitter at @NEAarts.